Roanhead: Development

+In 2025 a controversial holiday park application for Roanhead was refused by Westmorland & Furness Council on legal grounds relating to protected sites and habitats.
+The council's ruling concluded the development would have a significant effect on the adjacent SSSI, RAMSAR Site, SAC, SPA, Ancient Woodland and National Nature Reserve, and this could not be mitigated for.

+Several applications for smaller holiday parks on neighbouring land were also withdrawn after strong opposition from conservation agencies including the RSPB, National Trust, Cumbria Wildlife Trust, Friends of the Lake District, Wildfowl & Wetland Trust, Amphibian & Reptile Conservation Trust, Butterfly Conservation, and many more.

 In 1966 the Housing and Planning Committee of Dalton Urban Council refused a planning application from Lake District Estates on grounds that the land at Roanhead borders a protected area.
 "The setting up of a large caravan site on this land, close to the shore would vastly increase the public usage of the shore, and have an adverse effect upon the coastal dunes which are shown on the approved and review county development plan as being within a site of special scientific interest.

 "Access roads leading to the site are considered to be too narrow and quite inadequate to satisfactorily carry the traffic likely to be generated by a site of the scale envisaged by the application."